TheresaLui/SelfHelpContent_v2/articles/problemscopingques-networking/lbconn-inboundconnectivity.md

                 },
                 {
                     "value": "No",
                     "text": "No, it timeouts.
 Tips: In this case, you need to fix the connectivity issue with the backed pool instance first.
-The issue should not be considered as a load balancer issue"
+This issue should not be considered as a load balancer issue"
                 },
                 {
                     "value": "dont_know_answer",